What happens to an ISA when someone dies

 Dealing with a loved one’s ISA after they die can feel confusing – especially because ISAs work differently from ordinary savings accounts, and there is a little-known allowance for surviving spouses and civil partners that many people miss entirely.

-This guide covers everything an executor or surviving family member needs to know: what happens to the ISA tax wrapper on death, the APS (Additional Permitted Subscription) allowance for spouses, how different ISA types are handled, when you need probate, and what to do with NS&I.
+This guide covers everything an executor or surviving family member needs to know: what happens to the ISA tax wrapper on death, the APS (Additional Permitted Subscription) allowance for spouses, how different ISA types are handled, when you need probate (or confirmation in Scotland), and what to do with NS&I.

 The short answer